horus-ci/horus-ci.github.io/overview/index.md

 __Resource allocation and management__

-- __HTCondor__, used to manage fair-share access for computational tasks
+- __HTCondor__, used to manage fair-share access for computational tasks.
-- __HTCondor-CE__, a meta-scheduler used as a “door” to a set of resources
+- __HTCondor-CE__, a meta-scheduler used as a “door” to a set of resources.
+- __SLURM__, use to schedule jobs and interface with Open OnDemand (OOD).
+- __OOD__, Open OnDemand which provides a user web interface to HORUS resources.
-- __NVIDIA MIG__, used to subdivide a GPU (cores and memory) into up to seven smaller       instances, allowing more jobs to share a GPU
+- __NVIDIA MIG__, used to subdivide a GPU (cores and memory) into up to seven smaller instances, allowing more jobs to share a GPU.
-- __Ceph__, with quotas to manage storage use in OSiRIS
+- __Ceph__, with quotas to manage storage use in OSiRIS.

 __Monitoring and Accounting__
-- __Elasticsearch__, gathers data from syslogs and other sources for aggregation, visualization, analytics, and correlation
+- __Elasticsearch__, gathers data from syslogs and other sources for aggregation, visualization, analytics, and correlation.
-- __CheckMK__, intelligent server and host monitoring system capable of validating service states and tracking resource usage
+- __CheckMK__, intelligent server and host monitoring system capable of validating service states and tracking resource usage.
-- __perfSONAR__, used to test and monitor network behavior across infrastructure
+- __perfSONAR__, used to test and monitor network behavior across infrastructure.
-- __RHEL8__, for accounting and auditing to augment usage and security information
+- __AlmaLinux9__, for accounting and auditing to augment usage and security information.

 Deployments of many of these tools (CoManage, Grouper, Elasticsearch, CheckMK, perfSONAR) already were in place for OSiRIS and have been reconfigured to accommodate HORUS.
 HTCondor is the HORUS batch scheduler, used with OSG/PATh to configure the appropriate connection to users' hosted Compute Element (CE) based upon HTCondor-CE.
 The HTCondor services, as well as all other required HORUS services, will rely on the virtualization platform already in place for OSiRIS.
 This virtualization platform includes four powerful virtualization hosts at each of our sites (UM, MSU, WSU) running libvirt.
 In addition, we have access to SLATE infrastructure, which provides the ability to orchestrate containers via Kubernetes if particular tools or jobs would benefit from that.